dilyar111/assignment1ads/README.md

 ## `task1()`

-**Description:** This method finds the minimum value among the entered numbers.
+This method finds the minimum value among the entered numbers.

-**How it works:** The method reads the number of values `n` using a `Scanner` object.
+The method reads the number of values `n` using a `Scanner` object.
 Then it iteratively reads `n` numbers, finds the minimum value among them, and prints it.

 **Time Complexity:** O(n), where `n` is the number of entered values.